SA’s medicine dispensing ATM wins prestigious German Global Health Award

 About Right to Care

-Right to Care is a non-profit organisation that supports and delivers prevention, care, and treatment services for HIV and TB.
+RIGHT TO CARE is a non-profit organization that supports and delivers prevention, care, and treatment services for HIV and TB.
 Through technical assistance, Right to Care supports private sector, the Department of Health and the Department of Correctional Services.
 In addition, through direct service delivery, Right to Care treats patients for HIV, TB, cervical cancer, medical male circumcision and sexually transmitted infections.

 About Right ePharmacy

 RIGHT EPHARMACY is an innovative, strategic solution provider for the dispensing, distribution and collection of medicine.
 The business spearheads disruptive innovation, sources, customise and implements the latest technology and systems to address key issues for better healthcare outcomes.

 Mach4 is a leading German company for automation and logistical solutions for pharmacies.
 It operates branch network in 11 countries.
 The South African company MACH4 Pharma Systems (Pty) Ltd, represented by Mr. Klaus Oster, has been established back in 2010 and is responsible for all sales and marketing activities as well as technical aspects such as installations, repairs, maintenance and service.
 Mach4 offers custom built equipment (robots) to suit the requirements of their customers.
 Mach4 systems are geared to improve efficiency in the dispensing process.